-- 1 tbsp of cornflour mixed with 2 tbsp of water.
+- 1 tablespoon of cornflour mixed with 2 tablespoon of water.

 - 200g vegan crème fraîche.

-- 1 tbsp chopped parsley - finely chopped.
+- 1 tablespoon chopped parsley - finely chopped.

 Plus you’ll need some salt and black pepper to garnish.
 For detailed instructions please see the recipe card at the bottom of the article.